 How to find your Account Name on ActiveCampaign?

 Go to your ActiveCampaign login page here (https://www.activecampaign.com/login).
-You would need to use the same account name that you use in this login page.
+You would need to use the same account name that you use on this login page.
 Don’t provide a full URL that starts with https://, we only need the single-word account name.

 How to find your Api Token on ActiveCampaign?

 Login to your ActiveCampaign account.
 Select Settings, Developer, and copy the Key in the API Access section.

-After entering your account name in the Account Name box and API Access Key in Api Token box, scroll down to enter the remaining paramaters.
+After entering your account name in the Account Name box and API Access Key in Api Token box, scroll down to enter the remaining parameters.